I was in my Facebook group last week, and someone shared: “It finally happened.”

 No.

-Though I have had some issues with decluttering things, I could have used down the road.
+Though I have had some issues with decluttering things that I could have used down the road.
 But I would never call it regret.

 There have been times when I’ve been inconvenienced because I decluttered something.
 But it’s never been a huge regret.